bhattpriyanshu156-max/calculater-project/README.md

 # calculater-project
-it is my calculater project in python
+this is my calculater project in python